LilyTruong2291/COVID19-in-NYC/README.md

 ![Confirmed Cases per 1000 (updated Jun 01, 2016)](https://github.com/LilyTruong2291/COVID19-in-NYC/blob/master/map.png)

+The darker the red shade is the higher the number of confirmed cases per 1000 people.
 The map illustrates that some affluent areas in Manhattan have high number of confirmed cases.

 ## Findings